chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-Second schema is the `CreatedPairs` its the two pair of tokens details, the transaction hash and the timestamp.
+The second schema is the `CreatedPairs`.
+Its the two pairs of tokens details, the transaction hash and the timestamp.

 ```
 type CreatedPair @entity {